Noah Davis (baseball): Los Angeles Dodgers

 On December 21, 2024, Davis signed a minor league contract with the Boston Red Sox.
 At the end of spring training, on March 27, 2025, Davis was traded to the Los Angeles Dodgers in exchange for cash considerations.
 He was subsequently added to the team's 40-man roster and optioned to the Triple-A Oklahoma City Comets.
 In a game on July 4, Davis allowed 10 runs to score in the sixth inning of a game against the Houston Astros.
 He tied the Los Angeles Dodgers record for most runs allowed in a single inning by a relief pitcher, matching the mark set by Willard Hunter on April 16, 1962.
 In five appearances for Los Angeles, Davis struggled to a 19.50 ERA with eight strikeouts across six innings pitched.
 On July 11, he was designated for assignment by the Dodgers.

 Minnesota Twins

 On July 14, 2025, Davis was traded to the Minnesota Twins in exchange for cash considerations.
 In four appearances for Minnesota, he struggled to an 0-1 record and 16.20 ERA with seven strikeouts across five innings of work.
 On September 5, Davis was removed from the 40-man roster and sent outright to the Triple-A St. Paul Saints.
 He elected free agency on September 29.

+Pittsburgh Pirates

+On January 5, 2026, Davis signed a minor league contract with the Pittsburgh Pirates.

 Pitching repertoire

-As of January 2022, his pitching repertoire with a short-arm, low-slot delivery was a fastball averaging about 93 mph, a slider about 85 mph, a curveball about 77 mph, and an occasional changeup.
+As of January 2026, his pitching repertoire with a short-arm, low-slot delivery was a fastball averaging about 95 mph, a cutter about 88 mph, a screwball about 85 mph, a sweeper about 80 mph, and a sinker about 94 mph.